 The qualifications and experience of the Project Coordinator and other team member who have responsibility for managing the sampling and analysis are provided below.

 Data collation will be carried out by a number of Project Motivators and the project monitoring team.
-Although these will be employees of SKG Sangha who is the Project Owner and will indirectly benefit from the sale of the CERs, there are no anticipated potential conflicts of interest in those involved in data collection and analyses.
+Although these will be employees of SKG Sangha who is the Project Owner and will indirectly benefit from the sale of the VERs, there are no anticipated potential conflicts of interest in those involved in data collection and analyses.
 The funding is provided to SGS in advance and the funder takes the risk of short delivery hence the monitors are sufficiently removed from the reward that there is no potential conflict of interest.

 CURRICULUM VITATE